Independent Custody Visitors

 Independent Custody Visitors may occasionally be denied immediate access to the custody unit for safety reasons and asked to wait.
 For their protection the interviews with detainees are normally carried out within the sight, but out of hearing of, the escorting officer.

 A report is completed after each visit which provides an insight into the running of the custody area at the time of the visit.
-Copies of the reports are provided for the police, the Police and Crime Commissioner and the coordinator of each independent custody visiting panel.
+Copies of the reports are provided for the police, the Police, Fire and Crime Commissioner and the coordinator of each independent custody visiting panel.
 They provide a vital source of information on the custody environment and the welfare of detainees.
 The information is analysed and any areas for action are highlighted.

 Independent Custody Visitors must treat as confidential the details of what they see and hear on their visit.